Current Initiatives - Waste Reduction and Management

 - Skidmore Trash Audit: On April 18, 2008 the Skidmore Environmental Action Club performed a trash audit by sorting through 30 bags of waste from academic and residential buildings on campus.
 They separated the contents into mixed recycling, paper and trash on Case Green.
 The purpose of the activity was to raise awareness about our recycling program and help people realize how much of our trash is recyclable.
 During the trash audit, Skidmore community members engaged in conversations about our recycling program and saw firsthand some of the recyclable materials our community throws away.
 In May 2013, Skidmore conducted a second waste audit with Casella, our waste hauler, at a nearby transfer station.
 The results of the waste audit served as a baseline for our recycling rate before starting the Zero-Sort recycling program

-- Food Waste: Skidmore Compost has been diverting food waste from the Northwoods Apartment Village since 2010.
-In that time, over 15,000 pounds of food waste have been diverted from landfills and used to amend the soils in the Skidmore Student Garden.
+- Food Waste: Skidmore Compost has been diverting food waste from the Northwoods Apartment Village since 2010, and expanded to Sussman Village in 2014.
+In that time, over 45,000 pounds of food waste have been diverted from landfills and used to amend the soils in the Skidmore Community Garden.